-You can import manual checks into Accounts Payable.
+You have the ability to import manual checks into Accounts Payable.
 This is convenient when you have actual manual checks written or electronic payments to record.
 To import manual checks into Accounts Payable, follow these steps:

 1. Highlight the range of cells on your spreadsheet that represent the manual checks that you would like to import.